tz1211/DS105L-Project-404-Not-Found/docs/index.md

 #### Graphs: Distribution of Data:  "credit_article", "credit_followers" and "credit_tweets" from Muck Rack
 * *(The distributions are used to determine a small number of missing values for few authors and the best number that represents "Default" for official and the press)*

-* Graph 1 Number of Articles
+**Graph 1 Number of Articles**
   - The distribution is highly skewed, hence medium is used for missing values for authors.
 ![images - 2](https://github.com/tz1211/DS105L-Project-404-Not-Found/blob/main/Data/github_MDtable/article.png)

-* Graph 2 Number of Followers
+**Graph 2 Number of Followers **
   - The distribution is reasonably skewed, hence mean is used for missing values for authors.
 ![images - 3](https://github.com/tz1211/DS105L-Project-404-Not-Found/blob/main/Data/github_MDtable/follower.png)

-* Graph 3 Number of Followers
+**Graph 3 Number of Followers **
   - The distribution is reasonably skewed, hence mean is used for missing values for authors.
 ![images - 4](https://github.com/tz1211/DS105L-Project-404-Not-Found/blob/main/Data/github_MDtable/tweets.png)

 ### :two: Sentiment and Relevance of NBA News

+For NBA News, there are four indexes that analyse the sentiments and relevance of news in addition to the three indicater for credibility.
+They are "textblob_Sentiment", "nltk_Sentiment",	"bert_relevance" and "relevance_score".

+- **[NLTK](https://www.nltk.org/) and [TextBlob](https://pypi.org/project/textblob/) provide accessible and straightforward sentiment analysis capabilities.
+They are chosen for several reasons:**

+    - **Availability of Pretrained Models**: NLTK and TextBlob come with default pretrained models for sentiment analysis, which can be suitable for basic sentiment classification tasks.
+These models have been trained on large corpora and can provide reasonable results for general sentiment analysis in NBA sports news without the need for extensive customization or fine-tuning.

+    - **Focus on General Sentiment Analysis and Domain-Specific Lexicons** : NLTK and TextBlob are designed to provide general sentiment analysis capabilities.
+They provide sentiment analysis models that include domain-specific lexicons, which have been trained on a wide range of texts, including sports-related content.
+These lexicons contain words and phrases commonly used in NBA sports news, enabling them to capture sentiment nuances specific to the NBA and the sports domain more effectively.

+    - **Performance on Informal Language** : NBA sports news sometimes contains informal language, slang, and sports-specific jargon.
+NLTK and TextBlob models are trained on diverse text sources, including social media and online forums, where informal language prevails.
+They can better handle and interpret the informal language commonly found in NBA sports news, leading to more accurate sentiment analysis results.

+    - **Interpretability for Analysts** : NLTK and TextBlob sentiment analysis models often rely on simple rule-based approaches, making the process more interpretable.
+It is easy to explain how sentiments are determined based on the presence of positive or negative words in the text.
+This transparency can be valuable for NBA sports analysts when presenting sentiment analysis results to stakeholders or discussing the sentiment trends in the NBA.

+- **BERT relevance is beneficial for sports news analysis due to the following reasons:**

+    - **Contextual Understanding**: BERT (Bidirectional Encoder Representations from Transformers) is a powerful language model that utilizes a deep neural network architecture.
+It can capture the contextual understanding of words and phrases within a sentence or document.
+In sports news analysis, where context plays a crucial role, BERT can effectively grasp the relationships between different terms, player names, team names, and game events.
+This contextual understanding enhances the relevance assessment of sports news articles.

+    - **Handling Ambiguity** : Sports news often contains ambiguous references, such as player names that can be shared by multiple athletes or events with similar descriptions.
+BERT's contextual understanding helps disambiguate such references by considering the surrounding context.
+It can distinguish between different players with the same name or identify specific events within a broader context, leading to more precise relevance scoring.